1934 Seanad

 The 1934 Seanad was the part of the Seanad of the Irish Free State (1922–1936) in office after the 1934 Seanad election until its abolition in 1936.
 Elections to the Seanad, the Senate of the Oireachtas (parliament of the Irish Free State) took place on a triennial basis, with senators elected in stages.
 The 1934 Seanad included members elected at the 1925, 1928, 1931 and 1934 Seanad elections.

 It sat as a second chamber to the 8th Dáil elected at the 1933 general election.
 The Seanad of the Irish Free State was not numbered after every election, with the whole period later considered the First Seanad.

+Abolition

 Under the Constitution (Amendment No. 24) Act 1936, the Seanad was abolished, and for a time the Oireachtas became a unicameral legislature.
 The last sitting of the Seanad was on 19 May 1936, with the amendment signed on 29 May 1936.
 In 1937, on the adoption of the Constitution of Ireland, a new Seanad Éireann was established, with elections to follow general elections to Dáil Éireann, with each new Seanad numbered.
 An election to the 2nd Seanad took place in March 1938.